HunterGhost27/Stats-Configurator/README.md

 The mod also comes with a dynamic-quick-menu that can create basic MCMs for you!
 You need just register your mod with a `Global Flag` to listen for and create a `Database` with the stats you want the MCM for.
 Done.
 Your mod now has a basic MCM.
 It'll launch whenever that flag is set.

-For proper documentation visit [Mod-Integration](Documentation/Extensive-Documentation.md#ModIntegration).
+For proper documentation, please visit [Mod-Integration](Documentation/Extensive-Documentation.md#ModIntegration).

 ### Console-Commands

-The mod comes with a suite of console-commands for a variety of purposes.
+The mod comes with a suite of [console-commands](Documentation/Extensive-Documentation.md#Diagnostics) for a variety of purposes.
 Here are some examples:

 * `!S7_Config AddSkill Projectile_Fireball` --- Adds Fireball skill to all clients.
 * `!S7_Config RemoveSkill Projectile_Fireball Host` --- Removes Fireball from the host character.